BoKwokProjectA/Production-Grade-Python-GenAI-Business-Risk-Prediction-Platform-with-LLM-FastAPI-CI-CD-AI-Agent/README.md

 The project includes a Power Platform custom connector and Copilot Studio technical support-agent integration connected to the Dockerized FastAPI backend.
 The backend also accepts a `POWER_AUTOMATE_URL` secret.
 In Google Cloud Run this can be configured through Google Secret Manager, while in Azure Container Apps it is configured as a Container Apps secret.
 The real webhook URL is not committed to GitHub.
 The Copilot Studio agent is also connected to a SharePoint knowledge source containing PDF versions of the project support and governance documents.
 This gives the agent a maintained document source for technical support answers while keeping the medical safety boundary explicit.

 The automation layer is presented as practical AI workflow automation around the backend.
-It does not automate medical diagnosis, treatment advice, or clinical decision-making.
+It does not automatically execute decisions based solely on model output.

-**Copilot Studio setup:** create an agent named Skin Lesion Platform AI Agent, describe it as technical support only, add the knowledge source, import the custom connector, add the support action, add the six support topics, run the manual tests, and publish only after safety checks pass.
+**Copilot Studio setup:** create an agent named AI Intelligence Support Agent, describe it as technical support only, add the knowledge source, import the custom connector, add the support action, add the six support topics, run the manual tests, and publish only after evaluation, access-control, and governance checks pass.

 The Copilot Studio agent has been activated in the live demo website, allowing users to interact with the support agent through an embedded web chat interface.
 This demonstrates a working end-user AI support layer on top of the deployed FastAPI backend and Power Platform integration.